isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/1:1 Learning.md

 *  Classroom Management Service.
 This enables teachers to manage the students’ use of the PLD during lesson time to improve classroom management and support effective teaching and learning.
 *  Mobile Device Management Service.
 This facilitates the updating and managing of the PLD, protects the PLD from malicious software, and protects students from objectionable internet content.
 *  Usage Management Service.
 This enables the school and/or parents/guardians to better supervise and set helpful limits for students’ use of PLD after school.

-Please note that the school currently has a Block All Except Whitelist DMA policy in place for all our chromebook PLDs during school hours.

 **Procurement**